Intonation (linguistics)

 In linguistics, intonation is the variation in pitch used to indicate the speaker's attitudes and emotions, to highlight or focus an expression, to signal the illocutionary act performed by a sentence, or to regulate the flow of discourse.
-For example, the English question "Does Maria speak Spanish or French?" is interpreted as a yes-or-no question when it is uttered with a single rising intonation contour, but is interpreted as an alternative question when uttered with a rising contour on "Spanish" and a falling contour on "French".
+For example, the English question "Does Maria speak Spanish or French?" is interpreted as a yes-or-no question when it is uttered with a single rising intonation contour (i.e.,is Maria able to speak either Spanish or French?), but is interpreted as an alternative question when uttered with a rising contour on "Spanish" and a falling contour on "French" (i.e.,I know Maria can speak either Spanish or French, but I don't know which it is— which is it?).
 Although intonation is primarily a matter of pitch variation, its effects almost always work hand-in-hand with other prosodic features.
 Intonation is distinct from tone, the phenomenon where pitch is used to distinguish words (as in Mandarin) or to mark grammatical features (as in Kinyarwanda).

 Transcription

 Most transcription conventions have been devised for describing one particular accent or language, and the specific conventions therefore need to be explained in the context of what is being described.
 However, for general purposes the International Phonetic Alphabet offers the two intonation marks shown in the box at the head of this article.
 Global rising and falling intonation are marked with a diagonal arrow rising left-to-right /[↗︎]/ and falling left-to-right /[↘︎]/, respectively.
 These may be written as part of a syllable, or separated with a space when they have a broader scope:

 He found it on the street?